 LinkedIn:

-This platform is used for targeted advertising, to network in groups, and to share content that will drive links back into your website properties.
+This Platform is used for targeted advertising, to network in groups, and to share content that will drive links back into your website properties.

 Twitter:

-There are several forms of advertising on Twitter, including ads in the news stream, with trending topics, promoted profiles, and a lot more.
+There are several forms of advertising on Twitter, including ads in the news stream, with trending topics, promoted profiles, and much more.
 But one of the best uses of Twitter is the organic networking you can do directly with your audience, engaging in conversation that helps build loyalty and trust.

 Instagram: